james-priest/mws-restaurant-stage-1/docs/stage3.md

 }
 ```

-The inital "Add Review" button is added to the right of the Review header.
+The initial "Add Review" button is added to the right of the Review header.

 [![Add Review Button](assets/images/3-5-small.jpg)](assets/images/3-5.jpg)
 **Figure 5:** Add Review Button